CURRICULUM

 Year 7

 Following on from this, students learn about the causes and consequences of the Norman invasion before considering the important events, issues and people in medieval Britain.
-In addition, students learn about Liverpool’s medieval history and this focus study looks at the original medieval city of Liverpool.
+This includes an examination of Liverpool’s medieval past.

 The medieval period is followed up with a study of the Tudor and Stuart period.
 For the Tudor period we consider how turbulent life was in the 16th century by examining how Tudor monarchs solved the problems that they faced and whether it was possible to have fun during the Tudor dynasty.
 We then consider the changing role of the monarch in the Stuart era and look at the reasons for the decline in the influence of the English monarchy.